The Employee’s Attorney: Ohio Minimum Wage Lawyers

 - Can my company pay me less than minimum wage?

-If you believe that your employer is not paying you all of your wages, paying you less than minimum wage, unlawfully deducting money from your paycheck, or is otherwise cheating you out of wages requires contact the minimum wage violation lawyers and overtime claim attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
+If you believe that your employer is not paying you all of your wages, paying you less than minimum wage, unlawfully deducting money from your paycheck, or is otherwise cheating you out of wages required, contact the minimum wage violation lawyers and overtime claim attorneys at The Spitz Law Firm, LLC, today for a free and confidential initial consultation.
 You may have a claim under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act.
-The at The Spitz Law Firm will provide you with the best options for your wage and hour pay dispute situation.
+The Spitz Law Firm, LLC, will provide you with the best options for your wage and hour pay dispute situation.
 If you even think that you may be entitled to overtime pay that you are not being paid, call our Cincinnati attorneys at 0 per hour.
-For example, an office assistant, nurse, or landscaping worker who works 40 hours per week for an Ohio company, but who only receives a weekly salary of $300, will have claim against the employer under the FLSA because the assistant’s hourly wages average less than $8.10.
+For example, an office assistant, nurse, or landscaping worker who works 40 hours per week for an Ohio company, but who only receives a weekly salary of $300, will have a claim against the employer under the FLSA because the assistant’s hourly wages average less than $8.10.